Lompoc overpowers Arroyo Grande to open 2017 prep football season

 His second touchdown of the night — a 20-yard slicing run — put Lompoc up 41-0 in the third quarter.

-Lompoc quarterback Xavier Nix went 8 of 10 for 166 yards and two long touchdown passes to big wide receiver Shemar Savage.
+Lompoc quarterback Xavier Nix went 8 of 10 for 166 yards and three touchdowns, with two long touchdown passes to big wide receiver Shemar Savage.

 Stalled Offense